Kagamma/evil-script/docs/built-in functions.md

 ## Coroutines
 `coroutine_create(function, any...): pasobject`
-- Creates a new coroutine with the the provided function and returns thread's pasobject instance.
+- Creates a new coroutine with the provided function and returns coroutine's pasobject instance.
 The first argument must be a function, any additional arguments will be passed to that function when the coroutine starts.
 The coroutine's pasobject instance is passed to the function as `self`.

 `coroutine_resume(pasobject): any`
 - Begin or resume coroutine execution.
 Returns value set by either `yield` or `result`.